 To add the steps more formally as sequences, click Add sequence:

 In the Sequence section, you can then add each step of the test.
 A sequence toolbar provides you with the tools to reorder, add, and delete steps.
 You an also hit the Tab key to add a step.
+Note that Expected Result text is saved as String values in an XML.
+They do not support storage of images.

 Before demonstrating how test cases are defined and run, the traceability and coverage view features in the test solution will be introduced.
 They are two highly appreciated and useful tools that help test managers to manage the testing processes.